gekatateam/neptunus/docs/CONFIGURATION.md

  - **tls_min_version**: Minimum TLS version, not limited by default.
  - **tls_server_name**: Send the specified TLS server name via SNI.

 This repository provides locking functionality - each instance captures the pipeline lock using instance name and pipeline id as the key.
-The pipeline cannot be deleted or updated while it has active locks.
+Pipeline cannot be deleted or updated while it has active locks.
 All locks associated with a specific instance are removed at startup if **migrate** is `true`.

 Minimalistic example:
 ```toml